Ren and I have gone on many adventures together, but one thing we’ve never done is ride a rollercoaster.

 It’s important to note that many attractions throughout the park are closed in winter.
 At Zootopia, Amazon Express, Parrot Garden, and Bird Paradise were all closed.
 The good news is that whatever attractions are open have virtually no lines whatsoever.
 We breezed through everything like we were the only guests at the park.
 Awesome!

 HIGHLIGHTS: T Express, Carnival Square, Rotating House

 This next zone is called European Adventure because many of the buildings were designed to look European.
 Some of the restaurants serve European food as well.
 This zone is home to T Express which is South Korea’s highest, fastest, and steepest rollercoaster.
-Without question, it’s Everland’s most popular attraction so be prepared for a long wait if you don’t have a Q-Pass.
+Without question, it’s Everland’s most popular attraction so be prepared for a long wait.

 Opened in 2008, T Express is a wooden rollercoaster with an incline of 77° and a top speed of 104 km/h (64.6 mph).
 As described at the top of this post, Ren and I have been wanting to ride a rollercoaster together so this ride was the number one reason why we were here today.
 Unfortunately, it wasn’t open due to inclement weather.
 Waaaaahh! 🙁

 We kept coming back to check on it but it never opened, so I guess Ren and I will be crossing that off our bucket list somewhere else.
 In hindsight, it was probably a good thing it wasn’t operational.
 It was butt ass freezing today so I can only imagine how cold it would have been going 104 km/h in an open carriage!

 There’s T Express in all its wooden glory.
 It would have been cool but it wasn’t meant to be, at least not today.